-Mr. and Mrs. Adrian West and week end visitors in the home of Mr. and Mrs. Thomas R. West and family.
+Mr. and Mrs. Adrian West and family, of Fort Worth, were week end visitors in the home of Mr. and Mrs. Thomas R. West and family.

 MAYOR'S PROCLAMATION

 WHEREAS, the 17th Decennial Census of the United States will be conducted beginning on April 1, 1950; and